 then pours buffer into chamber, stopping when gel just submerged.

-MED:
+MED: Talent places parafilm over designated rack and keeps track of where each sample will be mixed with dye.

+Talent pipettes ladder into first location on parafilm, creating a ‘dot’

 MED: Talent opening thermocycler and removing tubes, then places tubes into tabletop centrifuge.

-CU: Talent opening PCR tubes and pipetting sample into .
+CU: Talent opening PCR tubes and pipetting sample into sample ‘dots’ on parafilm.

+Add dye to each ‘dot’ on parafilm.
+Agitate briefly by bringing mixture into pipette back and forth gently.

 Load the samples and ladder into the designated wells in the agarose gel, being careful not to poke through the gel.
 Once loading is complete, put on the lid to the electrophoresis chamber, and connect the electrodes to the power supply.
 Since DNA is negatively charged and migrates towards the positive electrode, be sure the wells are on the side closer to the negative electrode.
 Turn on the power supply, and set it to a voltage appropriate for the size of the electrophoresis chamber and the buffer system being used.
 Set the electrophoresis to “run”.
 Small bubbles moving up the sides of the chamber will be observed if the electrophoresis is proceeding properly.